Go Back Up

 Conclusion

-Employers sometimes prefer an HRA or a health stipend because they provide more flexibility for their budget, and their employees can purchase their own insurance plan—one that meets their healthcare needs.
+Employers prefer an HRA because it provides more budget flexibility, and employees can purchase their own insurance plan—one that meets their healthcare needs.

-If you think an HRA or health stipend is right for your organization, schedule a call with a personalized benefits advisor at PeopleKeep to learn more
+If you think an HRA is right for your organization, schedule a call with a specialist at PeopleKeep to learn more

 This blog article was originally published on October 7, 2020.
 It was last updated on December 20, 2023.